kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 Can be set to a JavaScript object which represents the editing configuration.

-> **Important:** The "inline" and "popup" editing modes are triggered by the "edit" column command.
+> The "inline" and "popup" editing modes are triggered by the "edit" column command.
 Thus it is required to have a column with an "edit" command.

 #### Example - enable editing
     <div id="grid"></div>